afresquet/typepipe/src/classes/Match/README.md

 ### compose

-Creates a pipeline function that will run all the conditions with the given values and will return the result of the called callback.
+Creates a function that will run all the conditions with the given values and will return the result of the called callback.

 If any of the conditions or callbacks returns a `Promise`, the returned value will be wrapped in a `Promise`.